PerttuHamalainen/MediaAI/README_DRAFT.md

 - A large repository of Jupyter notebook implementations of deep learning models (may or may not work on Colab): [https://github.com/rasbt/deeplearning-models](https://github.com/rasbt/deeplearning-models)
 - [Deepfake tools](https://vuild.com/deep-fake-tools) (face swapping for images and video)
 - [Machine learning plugins for GIMP](https://github.com/kritiksoman/GIMP-ML)

-### Projects by Students of This Course

-Coming up soon...

 ### Inspiration for Further Experiments